Hamburger

 1. Single tax rate of 10 percent on capital gains of transfer of publicly traded debt instruments (securities) or shares (in force in 6 months as of publication of the mentioned law).

-2. Transitory reduction for two years and subsequent elimination of the Special VAT Credit for Construction Companies (CEEC).
+2. Transitory reduction for 2 years and subsequent elimination of the Special VAT Credit for Construction Companies (CEEC).

-3. Elimination of the tax benefits for the third home from now on, for those who have acquired DFL 2 homes before 2011.
+3. Elimination of the tax benefits for the 3rd home from now on, for those who have acquired DFL 2 homes before 2011.

 4. Affectation of VAT to all services, except for health, education, and transportation sectors, and for all taxpayers who issue fee receipts.